quadboston/Newton-Principia/contents/README-HOW-TO-SCRIPT-LEGEND.txt

 Diagram legend data table usually is scripted in file main-legend.js.

-The tables are constructed by calling the appropriate functions defined in src/base/lemma/media-model/main-legend-template.js
+The tables are contructed by calling the appropriate functions defined in src/base/lemma/media-model/main-legend-template.js

 The data is processed and updated in src/base/lemma/media-model/main-legend.js